37% of businesses have implemented some form of AI in the workplace.

 Its subset, PyTorch, is an open-source machine learning library for Python and can be used for natural language processing.

-According to resources such as edureka and ChatBotsMagazine, you can use the above frameworks such as TensorFlow to build fully functioning AI chatbots.
+According to resources such as ChatBotsMagazine, you can use the above frameworks like TensorFlow to build fully functioning AI chatbots.

-They can be interacted with via voice or text functions and are used in retail customer service or for troubleshooting technical issues the most.
+They can be interacted with via voice or text functions and are most commonly used in retail customer service or for troubleshooting technical issues.

 ChatBotsMagazine lists four priority steps when setting out to create a chatbot: